Two Technologies in One for Mild to Moderate Hearing Loss

 A hybrid cochlear implant is an implanted device that is designed to take advantage of two types of input, acoustic and electric with the goal for better speech understanding, improved hearing in noise and a more natural sound quality.

-The Cochlear ™ Nucleus® Hybrid Implant System is the first and only solution to incorporate hybrid hearing to help people hear again.
-It is composed of a hearing aid portion to address the lower frequencies and a cochlear implant to address the higher frequencies of hearing.
+The hybrid device is composed of a hearing aid portion to provide acoustic stimulation and enhance hearing in the lower frequencies and a cochlear implant to address the higher frequencies of hearing.

-For people with mild to moderate hearing loss in the low frequencies, hearing aids offer acoustic amplification to send sounds through the normal hearing pathway.
-The cochlear implant component of the hybrid device addresses severe to profound hearing loss or deafness and bypasses the cause of hearing loss to send electronic sound signals directly to the brain.
+The hearing aids offer acoustic amplification to send sounds through the normal hearing pathway and the cochlear implant component of the hybrid device addresses severe to profound hearing loss or deafness and bypasses the impaired hearing system and sends electronic sound signals directly to the brain.
 When combined, these signals allow a full spectrum of sound.